There are five steps in determining the value of vehicles.

 It is used as the household’s home;

-It is needed to transport a physically handicapped household member (one exempt car per disabled member);
+It is needed to transport a physically disabled household member (one exempt car per disabled member);

 It is needed to carry fuel or water that is the household’s primary source of fuel or water; or